Vincit/objection.js/doc/includes/API.md

 This method is also called before a model is patched.
 Therefore all the model's properties may not exist.
 You can check if the update operation is a patch by checking the `opt.patch` boolean.

+`opt.old` object contains the old values while `this` contains the updated values.
+The old values are never fetched from the database implicitly.
+For non-instance queries the `opt.old` object is `undefined`.
+See the examples -->.

 ##### Arguments